drazdra/UNN/README.md

 If you have an inquiring mind, you may have spotted that while we know how compatible our tokens are, we still have no way of knowing how much they should affect each other, as older tokens should affect new tokens less than fresh ones.
 The "white" word should not affect all further words in the text as much as the very next one.

 How do we go about it?
-Well, to deal with it, transformers introduce the RoPE trick.
+Well, to deal with it, Transformers introduce the RoPE trick.

 You can imagine it as an odometer - a device in cars that counts how far the car has been driven.
 It shows a number in miles or kilometers, where every digit is on a separate rotating disk.
 Once the odometer reaches "0009", it turns into "0010", and so on.
 And remember, all disks move *simultaneously* so it's not a sudden shift to +1 in the third disk.
 No, that disk is slowly crawling there the whole time and could separately be read as being "halfway there" when we have a "5" on the last disk.